OREGON DOG BITE LAWS

 Insurance Laws Regarding Bicycle Accidents

-I was injured as a pedestrian.
+I was a pedestrian hit by a car.
 What should I do?

 A brief summary of what you should do when injured as a pedestrian to get your medical expenses paid.